lsst/df-ops/docs/index.rst

       :link: admin/index
       :link-type: doc

-      Information for application administrators on Data Facilities support and how to engage.
+      Information for service administrators on Data Facilities support and how to engage.

    .. grid-item-card:: USDF Services
       :link: usdf-applications/index